leonore/leonore.github.io/about.md

 permalink: /about/
 ---

-Computing Science student @ University of Glasgow, somehow intern in finance in London, like design things and football
+Final year Computing Science student @ the University of Glasgow, graduating in June 2020.
+Intern in finance in London over summer 2019.
+I like design things, making coherent playlists with nice covers, and playing football.